gorango/flowcraft/README.md

 - `Node`: The base class for a unit of work with built-in retry logic and a fluent API (`.map`, `.filter`, etc.).
 - `Flow`: Orchestrates a sequence of nodes and supports middleware via `.use()`.
+- `InMemoryExecutor`: The default `IExecutor` implementation for running flows in-memory.
 - `TypedContext`: The standard `Map`-based implementation for the `Context` interface.
 - `ConsoleLogger`, `NullLogger`: Pre-built logger implementations.